address

 throughout the course you are expected to show that you have experimented with a range of techniques, specialist metal threads and relevant equipment

-This course is taught over three terms and is ideal for those with some basic experience of working with embroidery and textiles, giving a good foundation of skill level.
+This course is taught over three terms and is ideal for those with some basic experience of working with embroidery and textiles, offering a good foundation of skill level.

 For the Design Unit you will complete the following: